What is an SRT File? Everything You Need to Know for Video Captioning

 How SRT Files Transform Video Content

-SRT files are widely used in various contexts.
+Businesses, academia, and public institutions use SRT files in various contexts.
 Here are some common applications:

 Production companies use SRT files to display subtitles or captions in movies, TV shows, online videos, and educational content, allowing viewers to read along with the dialogue or narration.